How do I use idioms?

 Let's look at some useful idioms.
 There are hundreds of idioms and by no means should you know that many.
 But it is useful to have some up your sleeve (can you make out the meaning of this idiom given the context?)
 So let's look at some together.
 When practicing, see how well they worked when you listen back to your recording.
 Was it the right idiom?
 Did it compliment what you were trying to express?
 Did it add to or round off an idea?

-Useful idioms
+Informal idioms

 • Learn by heart- to memorise something.
 'I learned all my prepositions by heart.'